Install Chrome Extension Chrome Extension

 Known Problems and Issues +

-Captur (H4M-PHEV, 2020–2022) — Be Careful: Gearbox Oil Leak Between Gearbox and Electric Motor, Gearbox Judder and Jolt Under Braking, Air Conditioning: Insufficient Refrigerant from Factory.
+Captur (H4M-PHEV, 2020–2022) — Be Careful: Gearbox Oil Leak Between Gearbox and Electric Motor, Gearbox Judder and Jolt Under Braking, Software Bugs and Unexpected Combustion Engine Intervention.
 Power: 92–94 PS.

 What to watch out for with the Renault Captur?
 See the detailed listing of all engine and vehicle weaknesses in the sections above.